techandsoftware/teletext-for-javascript-docs/teletext-screen-api.md

 ## Write bytes to the base page

+These methods let you set the column as well as the row.

 ### writeBytes(colNum, rowNum, [lines])

 Writes each line in the array to the screen starting from `colNum`, `rowNum`.
-This allows you to place a block of text on the screen without affecting existing characters. `colNum` is from 0 to 39, `rowNum` from 0 to 24.
+This allows you to place a block of text on the screen without affecting preceding columns. `colNum` is from 0 to 39, `rowNum` from 0 to 24.

 ### writeByte(colNum, rowNum, byte, withUpdate)